 This might sound a little more advanced, but it’s another great thing you can do for your success.
 Find people who are on the same path as you and get in touch with them.

 Like mentors, a Mastermind Group can fast-track your business success.
 You will get together with like-minded people and have the opportunity to be heard about your business.
-There will be opportunity to ask questions, to seek advice and even share resources with other people in your Mastermind.
+There will be an opportunity to ask questions, seek advice and even share resources with other people in your Mastermind.